 With roots back to the 1200s, the Escolania is Montserrat’s boys’ choir.
 All the 50 or so choristers hail from Catalonia, and you can hear them sing their specific style of counterpoint and Gregorian chanting in the setting of the basilica during two daily performances at 1pm and 6:45pm.

 The monastery also has its own art collection, contained within the Museum of Montserrat.
 The works span the antique and modern across painting, sculpture and archaeological finds.
-European masters such as El Greco, Carravaggio, Degas and Picasso are all represented along with pre-eminent Catalan artists, including landscapist Joaquim Vayreda and portraitist Ramon Casas.
+European masters such as El Greco, Caravaggio, Degas and Picasso are all represented along with pre-eminent Catalan artists, including landscapist Joaquim Vayreda and portraitist Ramon Casas.

-Napoleon’s armies sacked the buildings in 1811 after wresting them from the Spanish, but the monks came back in the 1850s to re-establish Catalonia’s spiritual heart.
+Napoleon’s armies sacked the buildings in 1811 after wrestling them from the Spanish, but the monks came back in the 1850s to re-establish Catalonia’s spiritual heart.
 A taciturn community of about 50 Benedictine monks (who stay hidden away) still live at the monastery.
 They continue to observe Montserrat’s traditions, setting their lives to the motto of Saint Benedict, ‘Ora et labora’ (‘Pray and work’).

 The order opens the monastery’s doors to all visitors, irrespective of whether you’re there for the spirituality, the sense of history, the architecture or the views.
 They also find time to be enterprising, marketing their own range of liqueurs to visitors in the shop (funds are syphoned back into the community).